-1. General Employees Retirement Plan (General Employees Plan (accounted for in the General Employees Fund))
+1. General Employees Retirement Plan (GERF)

 PERA's defined benefit pension plans are established and administered in accordance with Minnesota Statutes, Chapters 353 and 356.
 All full-time and certain part-time employees of the District other than teachers are covered by the General Employees Plan.
 General Employees Plan members belong to either the Coordinated Plan or the Basic Plan.
 Coordinated Plan members are covered by Social Security and Basic Plan members are not.
 The Basic Plan was closed to new members in 1967.
 All new members must participate in the Coordinated Plan.